2017 Coachella Valley Music And Arts Festival: Lady Gaga’s Set Details Revealed

 “It’s really like no sleep.
 We’re going to rehearse … literally until they say, ‘Ladies and gentlemen, Lady Gaga.'”

-Jackson remained tight lipped on the finer points of Gaga’s Coachella plan, but did hint that the star was constantly adapting her choreography, so the show is unlikely to be like anything audiences have seen before.
+Jackson remained tight-lipped on the finer points of Gaga’s Coachella plan, but did hint that the star was constantly adapting her choreography, so the show is unlikely to be like anything audiences have seen before.

 “I’ve made changes to pre-existing choreography, especially with her, since the beginning.
 I’m always recreating bodies of work, even on older material.
 Because I feel like you have to shift it.
 And for those who’ve never seen her it’s a new routine, but for those who have seen her, they get to see some new stuff as well.”

-Gaga’s knack for adapting her performance to the setting, most notably her football themed performance at the 51st Super Bowl in February have many guessing whether the Joanne singer’s Coachella performance will be desert themed.
+Gaga’s knack for adapting her performance to the setting, most notably her football-themed performance at the 51st Super Bowl in February have many guessing whether the Joanne singer’s Coachella performance will be desert themed.
 To this, Jackson remained coy; saying only that the performance is going to be “for Coachella.”

 “It’s going to be a ‘for Coachella moment’ and then when we get to the tour it’s going to be a whole new ballgame.”